Naseeb7/Naseeb7/README.md

 **Portfolio:** https://pradosh-portfolio.vercel.app/
 **LinkedIn:** https://www.linkedin.com/in/pradosh-chand-4b209027a/
 **Email:** chandpradosh7@gmail.com
-**Resume:** Available on portfolio (one-click open)
+**Resume:** Available on portfolio

 ---

-If you’d like to discuss an opportunity or collaborate, message me anytime — I usually respond within a few hours.
+If you’d like to discuss an opportunity or collaborate, message me anytime — I respond quickly.